mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Define and use a search template
 A search template is a stored search you can run with different variables.

+:question: Create and use a search template that returns the number of a state parks in totality.
+(100% coverage)
+#### Bonus
+- Create and use a search template that returns the number of a state parks in totality for a specific state (100% coverage)
-:question: Create and use a search template that returns the lines of a person in a play.
+- Create and use a search template that returns the number of a state parks in totality for a specific zipcode
+-

-:question: Show all lines that belong to `Attendant` in the play `Cymbeline`
+:question: Show all state parks that are in the state of `Vermont` that are in totality

 <details>
   <summary>View Solution (click to reveal)</summary>